 I wasn’t quite sure if the changes I had in mind would work but I went ahead anyways, I always love a challenge.
 And guess what?
 I did it.

-I’m so happy with the result and although it did not turn out to be the transition recipe I had in mind, this vegan gluten free gingerbread loaf is PERFECT to make and serve (or give!) during the holiday season.
+I’m so happy with the result and although it did not turn out to be the transition recipe I had in mind, this vegan gluten free gingerbread loaf is PERFECT to make and serve (or give!) during the holiday season (just like this vegan gluten free cranberry orange bread!).

 The original recipe did not contain molasses but I think molasses is essential in any gingerbread recipe.
 So I added some in which made the loaf darker than the original.